andre-ye/uni/docs/phil/phil-407/lecture.md

     - Share benefits of cooperative goods created during the period of association to which all parties contributed towards.
 - Problem of distribution over generations -- contribution, grounded duties, etc. left through time.
 - When we talk about colonies or collectives, are we talking about the collectives as such or collectives as groups of individuals?
+- Question: Is distributive justice the proper framework to think about the harms and duties owed to the formally colonized?
+- Maybe a more forward-looking Youngian set up a new structure.
+- Distributive justice vs relational egalitarian vs luck egalitarian

+---

+## Lecture 14: Relational Immigration
+- Immigration restrictions are problematic not based on distributive justice principles, but because they are a way by which the globally affluent exercise power over the globally poor.
+- Joseph Carens, wrote an essay initially trying to justify immigration exclusions, but looked at it and said liberals cannot justify immigration exclusions.
+- Citizenship in Western liberal democracies is the modern equivalent of feudal privilege.
+You don't do anything to earn it, it's bestowed upon you.
+    - "Borders have guards and the guards have guns"
+- Distributive argument for open borders
+    - Egalitarian justice requires well-off states ensure that some good G is distributed more equally
+    - If well-off states adopted less restrictive immigration policies, then G would be distributed more equally
+    - Therefore, egalitarian justice requires well-off states adopt less restrictive policies towards worse-off immigrants
+- Basic logic of the open borders case -- the good differs, e.g. Carens talks about jobs
+- Christopher Wellman: "IMmigration and Freedom of Association", 2008.
+Very provocative -- without denying wealthy societies' extremely demanding duties, every legitimate state has the right to close its doors to potential immigrants.
+- What has made this essay very heavily cited?
+With Carens you can deny it and say feudalism is a bad analogy.
+Wellman says that moral equality is best thought in terms of relations, not luck.
+If I have more money than you but because you lost it gambling, then do I owe something for you?
+- Rawls: I am not a luck egalitarian, it seems like I am a luck egalitarian but I don't want to be one.
+- Nietzsche, Kierkegaard -- everyone wants to be level, there is a sameness.
+Wellman -- that is a bad way to think about equality.
+- Moral equality is not simply a matter of having an equal distribution of goods.
+    - The inequality in questions must be severe enough to warrant attention, e.g. not Bezos vs Gates (Blake: relative and absolute deprivation)
+    - There must be a relation between unequal parties so one party unfairly benefits from our perpetuates this inequality.
+- Almost nihilist view that the world is just screwed over, how am I going to be a good person?
+- Charity vs Justice
+- Wellman: all egalitarians should be relational egalitarians which doesn't make sense, don't go for a sort of naive levelling
+- A concern for equality does not lead to open borders, according to Wellman
+- What's the problem with thinking about distributive justice?
+    - immigration might not reduce global inequality -- most disadvantaged are least likely to immigrate, mass emigration might harm the global poor, immigration can increase inequality because generated surplus is captured by the rich
+    - assumes demands of distributive equality apply globally
+    - distributive obligations can be fulfilled in other ways
+- Why not do the distribution rather than opening borders?
+- Maybe this is not the case -- fundamentally we have a freedom to movement, maybe.
+- Sharp is trying to say, a distributive argument for open borders has a lot of issues; but what if I gave you an argument that circumvents all of these arguments.

+Relational Egalitarian Argument
+- Distributive inequalities matter insofar as and because they create unequal social relationships.
+Why does Gates care that he has less money than Beoz
+- But unequal social relationships exist only where social relationships exist
+- Inequalities between us and thos ein distant galaxies do not need to worry relational egalitarians.
+- A relational egalitarian aims to abolish institutions which place people in structured positions of inferiority and replaces them with institutions that enable persons to *relate* as equals.
+- Relational egalitarianism: feudal lords vs peasants and masters vs slaves, you can't rectify the relation, the bad relation is baked into the very opposition.
+- It's oging to be inequality of power -- usually relational egalitarians are rather looking at stuff, consequences.
+- You need to fix the power dynamics
+- A relational egalitarian argument cannot inflate claims on the robustness of cross-border relationships (one slight relationship made huge, e.g. Young) and wihtout denying the relevant relationship requirement -- persons share the relevant context of relationships with one another.

+Borders
+1. Relational egalitarians should be committed to the cliam that dsignificant disparities in power are pro tanto objectionable.
+2. Being subject to another's greater power is applicable whenever one is subject to anothe rperon's greater power int he relevant manner.
+3. Affluent states' immigration restrictions involve the exercise of unequal power over disadvantaged immigrants.

+Unequal Power Complaint
+- One agent has power over another if they are able to nontrivially constrain the latter's choices
+- Egalitarians don't need to condemn all power disparities, e.g. teacher-student, parent-child, etc.
+- All of the facts about the power relation must be considered before we make a judgement on it.
+- Carens was right, he just didn't express himself very well -- it's not that the Feudal lord has materials over the Peasants, it's the power relation which matters.
+- Immigration controls are like a feudal privilege, so you have to abolish the institution.
+- Sharp's claim: Carens and Wellman are both right, what they don't get is that both are relations of inequality, it's about the power.
+- Elitopia -- elites make all of the decisions and they decide really well, yet something seems deficient about the arrangement because it's done by these elites.
+They stand in unequal social relations with their subjects.
+- it's not about status either -- separate but euqal is wrong because of the relation
+- Civi Republican View -- you're not a relationa egalitarian, you're a civi republican in relational egalitarian's clothes.